-Ditches and culverts around the perimeter appeared to be free flowing with no current blockages.
+• Ditches and culverts around the perimeter appeared to be free flowing with no current blockages.
 No further action is required at this time.

-- Minor erosion rills were visible within the ash landfill.
-Rill erosion in these areas posed no apparent operational or structural concerns and are planned to be corrected when weather permits. - All interior slopes were observed and appeared stable at the time of this inspection.
+- All interior slopes were observed and appeared stable at the time of this inspection.
 Although a few of the slopes were steep (approximately 2H:1V or steeper), these posed no apparent operational or structural concerns at this time.
-OPPD should continue to monitor these slopes during weekly inspections for any changes in stability.
+OPPD should continue to monitor these slopes during weekly inspections for any changes in stability. - No ash was being placed at the time of inspection.
+All ash on the landfill was compacted firmly.